ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 before creating a new UUID.
 Distributed nodes are discussed in
 {{distributed_shared_knowledge}}.

-Implementations SHOULD employ the following methods for single-node UUID implementations that require batch UUID creation, or are otherwise concerned about monotonicity with high frequency UUID generation.
+Implementations SHOULD employ one the following methods for single-node UUID implementations that require batch UUID creation, or are otherwise concerned about monotonicity with high frequency UUID generation.